Should Online Payday Lending Be More Closely Regulated?

 President Obama, while speaking at an Alabama college, weighed-in on regulatory change, “As Americans, we believe there’s nothing wrong with making a profit, but if you’re making that profit by trapping hardworking Americans in a vicious cycle of debt, then you need to find a new way of doing business.”
 Responsible lenders of all types need to look hard at that statement and consider their own guilt on this issue.

 Praise and Challenges to Proposed Regulations

 Regardless of the changes, consumers can expect protracted negotiations on the details and extended court battles between supporters and critics of regulatory changes.
-Critics of payday lending reform point out that the Federal Trade Commission already enforces many existing laws and regulations.
+Critics of online payday lending reform point out that the Federal Trade Commission already enforces many existing laws and regulations.
 These laws already protect consumers from unfair advertising, deceptive business practices, wage assignment, abusive collection practices and pre-authorizing electronic loans.
 Supporters point out that the regulations will limit a person’s ability to get trapped in a cycle of legal debt, but this doesn’t take into account that people might employ creative strategies when they need emergency cash such as finding illegal loans, gambling, pawning treasured possessions and engaging in other high-risk activities to get cash.